-The Nixa Fire Protection District provides equal employment opportunities for employees regardless of race, sexual orientation, age, pregnancy, religion, creed, color, national origin, ancestry, physical or mental handicap, veteran status, marital status or sex.
-It is the policy of the Nixa Fire Protection District to utilize the promotional testing criteria, study materials and testing instruments available from authenticated and validated local, regional and nationally recognized best practices in the fire service.
-This policy will establish the required and desirable qualifications for promotion and transfer within the ranks of the District based on this criteria.
+The Nixa Fire Protection District determines promotions and transfers in a nondiscriminatory manner.
+It is the policy of the Nixa Fire Protection District to utilize the promotional testing criteria, study materials, and testing instruments available from authenticated and validated local, regional, and nationally recognized best practices in the fire service.
+This policy will establish the required and desirable qualifications for promotion and transfer within the ranks of the District based on these criteria.